JacobTorresME/ME405-Romi/README.md

 ## Block Diagram of the System

 The following diagram is a visual representation of the control diagram used for Romi.
 We opted for the cascaded control system.
+We used a PID controller for each wheel.
+The input to this is a motor speed.
+The encoder provides feedback to ensure that each wheel is spinning at the desired rate.
+Linear velocity and angular velocity of Romi are decoupled into individual wheel velocities.
+This is checked with a PID controller using the IMU and line sensor for feedback.

 ![System block diagram](https://github.com/user-attachments/assets/61e7de7e-2b91-491c-856e-ba027a907a41)

 ## Task Diagram

 The following diagram is a visual representation of the different tasks within our program.
+Each task is discussed in further detail below.

 ![Task Diagram](https://github.com/user-attachments/assets/bc643e5d-b804-4495-b54b-274ff1b2d720)